Last Updated: May 22, 2026

 2. Create a PVC

 Next, create a persistent volume claim.
-Here again, you use YAML to do this.
+Here again, you use YAML to do this; when a user creates a PVC, the spec defines accessmodes readwriteonce resources requests and the requested storage size.
 For example:

 Save the file and apply the PVC with: